Diagnosing Psoriatic Arthritis

 - Redness and pain of the eye, such as conjunctivitis

 The disease can develop in a joint after an injury and may mimic a cartilage tear.
 The diagnosis of psoriatic arthritis may sometimes be made only after repeated episodes.
 Muscle or joint pain can occur without joint inflammation (swelling).
 Tendonitis and bursitis may be prominent features.
-Swelling of the fingers and toes can suggest a "sausage-like" appearance, known as dactylitis.
+Swelling of the fingers and toes can suggest a "sausage-like" appearance known as dactylitis.
 Psoriatic arthritis usually affects the distal joints (those closest to the nail) in fingers or toes.
 The lower back, wrists, knees or ankles also may be affected.

 In 85 percent of patients, skin disease precedes joint disease.
-Therefore, it is important to tell your dermatologist if you have any aches and pains.
+Therefore, if you have psoriasis, it is important to tell your dermatologist if you have any aches and pains.
 It is important to note that having a severe case of psoriasis does not necessarily mean a person will have a severe case of psoriatic arthritis.
 A person could have few skin lesions, but have many joints affected by the arthritis.